Skip to main content

 ZIP Codes Served by Area Code 267

-The prefix overlaps hundreds of ZIP codes across the metro, including central Philadelphia (19102–19154), Norristown (19401) and King of Prussia (19406) in Montgomery County, Doylestown (18901) and Levittown (19054–19058) in Bucks County, and Lansdale (19446).
+The prefix overlaps hundreds of ZIP codes across the metro.
+These include central Philadelphia (19102–19154), Norristown (19401) and King of Prussia (19406) in Montgomery County, Doylestown (18901) and Levittown (19054–19058) in Bucks County, and Lansdale (19446).

 User-Friendly Guide to Acquiring a 267 Number